This document describes data requirements for the Metric API, including:

 Max unique Count and Summary timeseries (cardinality) per account per 5 minute interval

 Metric API limits apply at the individual account level.
-Trial and paid accounts receive a 1M DPM and 1M cardinality limit for trial purposes, but you can request up to 15M DPM and 15M cardinality for your account.
+The default limits for DPM and cardinality range from 3M for organizations on our free tier, up to 10.2M for some paying organizations.
+To understand your organization's limits, see the Limits UI.
+DPM and cardinality can be increased to 15M on request for paying organizations.
+Max payloads per minute can be adjusted above 100k on a case-by-case basis.
 To request changes to your metric rate limits, contact your New Relic account representative, or visit our Support portal.

 This section describes how the Metric API behaves when you exceed the rate limits, and how to respond if limits are exceeded.